tfpauly/privacy-proxy/draft-private-access-tokens.md

 client, its location, and servers that the client visits.

-A client that wishes to keep its IP address private can hide its IP address using a proxy service.
-But doing so severely limits the client's ability to access services and content, since without a stable identifier, servers might not be able to enforce their policies.
+A client that wishes to keep its IP address private can hide its IP address using a proxy service or a VPN.
+However, doing so severely limits the client's ability to access services and content, since without a stable and unique identifier, servers might not be able to enforce their policies.

 This document describes an architecture that uses Private Access Tokens, using